abiodunjames/keeplys/_posts/2024-10-20-Drowning-in-paper- 6-year-search-for-a-better-way.md

 ## Searching for a solution and building one

-That moment sparked the idea for DigitalKeep—a simple way to finally take control of documents instead of being buried by them.
+That moment sparked the idea for Keeplys—a simple way to finally take control of documents instead of being buried by them.

 A place where you can: